OWASP Top 10 and Snort Rule Creation

 This will once again send the victim cookie to the remote server.

-For impossible mode, it relies on the browser to do the proper encoding when it does the requests.
+In impossible mode, it relies on the browser to perform the proper encoding when making requests.

 Snort rule to detect DOM XSS